rigdenlab/conkit/docs/examples/plot_map.rst

 .. code-block:: bash

-   $> conkit.plot_map -p toxd/toxd.pdb toxd/toxd.fasta fasta toxd/toxd.mat ccmpred
+   $> conkit.plot cmap -p toxd/toxd.pdb toxd/toxd.fasta fasta toxd/toxd.mat ccmpred

 The call above produces a contact map plot looking like this.
 The gray points are the reference contacts, green show true positive contacts in your prediction and red false positive ones.